openvinotoolkit/model_server/extras/ams_wrapper/README.md

 # OpenVINO™ Model Server - AI Extension

 OpenVINO™ Model Server - AI Extension extends the results from Native OpenVINO™ Model Server to return inference results in json format.
-This helps platforms such as Live Video Analytics (LVA) for the Edge from Azure Media Services to delegate inference requests to OpenVINO in media analytics pipelines
+This helps platforms such as Live Video Analytics (LVA) for the Edge from Azure Media Services to delegate inference requests to OpenVINO™ toolkit in media analytics pipelines.

 The integration model is depicted below:
 ![archtecture](AI_extension.png)

-OpenVINO Model Server -AI Extension is running as a docker container and exposes an AI_Extension REST API interface for the pipeline applications.
+OpenVINO™ Model Server - AI Extension  exposes an AI_Extension REST API interface for the pipeline applications.
 This interface supports a range of model categories and returns json response including model metadata like attribute, labels or classes names.

-Beside AI_Extension REST API, the OVMS - AI Extension exposes also the complete OpenVINO Model Server REST and gRPC API, which could be used with arbitrary OpenVINO model.
+Beside AI_Extension REST API, the OVMS - AI Extension also exposes the complete OpenVINO™ Model Server REST and gRPC API, which could be used with arbitrary model from OpenVINO™ toolkit - Open Model Zoo.

 ## AI_Extension REST API

 HTTP contract is defined as follows:
-* OpenVINO Model Server acts as the HTTP server
+* OpenVINO™ Model Server acts as the HTTP server
 * LVA acts as the HTTP client